pointw-dev/halchemy/src/docs-generator/src/deprecated/methods/get_from_rel_with_lookup.md

 ```javascript
 getFromRelWithLookup({resource, rel, parameters = {}, template = {}}: RelSpec, lookup: string, headers = {}): Promise<HalResource | {}>
 ```
-> With JavaScript, the first four paramters are actually members of one parameter of type `RelSpec`, with each being a member of that object.
+> With JavaScript, the first four parameters are actually members of one parameter of type `RelSpec`, with each being a member of that object.
 </tab>

 <future-languages />